amcgladd/angular-food-truck/README.md

 ##User Stories

 √ As a patron, I want to see a list of all upcoming scheduled locations.
-For each event, I need to see its date, street address, operation hours, and a map with a icon showing the location.
+For each event, I need to see its date, street address, operation hours, and a map with a icon showing the location. (note: map location not yet ready)

 √ As an admin, I want to fill out a form when I create a new event to add it to the list.

 √ As an admin, I want the option to edit an event's properties after entering them just in case I make a mistake.

-As an admin, I want the option to delete an entire event.
+√ As an admin, I want the option to delete an entire event.

-As a patron and/or admin, I want to events to be sorted chronologically.
+(incomplete: not sure how to orderBy in Angular) As a patron and/or admin, I want to events to be sorted chronologically.

 As a patron and/or admin, I want past events to automatically hide from the list.